 I remember I was watching a tv show with my mom, it was about the 2010 Shanghai Expo.
 It showed beautiful images of strange pavilions and then the show closed showing a beautiful piece of design.
 That piece was the China pavilion, some kind of pyramid but upside down.
 We commented with my mom about how beautiful would’ve been to see that Expo for real.
 Sometimes are dreams that comes to you, this time the dream came as a Facebook group message, it was the leader (it’s how I call the guy who planned our trip to New York-Boston) announcing that he was planning a trip to Shanghai with also a two days stop in Dubai.
 It was unbelievable, one week earlier I was wondering about it and now this chance comes to me.
-I chatted with my close friend Luciano to know if he was “in” about this trip, he said probably yes.
 Following the chat I saw that many of the people who had come in USA had confirmed their presence for the trip to Shanghai.
-Well I confirmed too before that my friend Luciano confirmed to me.
-It was a great opportunity and I couldn’t refuse it.
+Well I confirmed too, It was a great opportunity and I couldn’t refuse it.

 It wasn’t only for the Expo, lately I was so interested about the growth escalation that was happening in China.
 Their economy, the big structures they were building, I was so motivated to see that Country and plus we would also have stopped for two days in Dubai, so inspiring!